Harald Bohr

 Harald August Bohr (22 April 1887 – 22 January 1951) was a Danish mathematician and footballer.
 After receiving his doctorate in 1910, Bohr became an eminent mathematician, founding the field of almost periodic functions.
 His brother was the Nobel Prize-winning physicist Niels Bohr.
-He was a member of the Danish national football team for the 1908 Summer Olympics, where he won a silver medal.
+He was on the Denmark national team for the 1908 Summer Olympics, where he won a silver medal.

 Biography

 Bohr was born in 1887 to Christian Bohr, a professor of physiology, from a Lutheran background, and Ellen Adler Bohr, a woman from a wealthy Jewish family of local renown.
 Harald had a close relationship with his elder brother, which The Times likened to that between Captain Cuttle and Captain Bunsby in Charles Dickens' Dombey and Son.

 Mathematical career

 Like his father and brother before him, in 1904 Bohr enrolled at the University of Copenhagen, where he studied mathematics, obtaining his master's degree in 1909 and his doctorate a year later.
 Among his tutors were Hieronymus Georg Zeuthen and Thorvald N. Thiele.
 Bohr worked in mathematical analysis; much of his early work was devoted to Dirichlet series including his doctorate, which was entitled Bidrag til de Dirichletske Rækkers Theori (Contributions to the Theory of Dirichlet Series).
 A collaboration with Göttingen-based Edmund Landau resulted in the Bohr–Landau theorem, regarding the distribution of zeroes in zeta functions.

 Bohr worked in mathematical analysis, founding the field of almost periodic functions, and worked with the Cambridge mathematician G. H. Hardy.

-In 1915 he became a professor at Polyteknisk Læreanstalt (today Technical University of Denmark), working there until 1930, when he took a professorship at the University of Copenhagen.
+In 1915, he became a professor at Polyteknisk Læreanstalt (today Technical University of Denmark), working there until 1930, when he took a professorship at the University of Copenhagen.
 He remained in this post for 21 years until his death in 1951.
 Børge Jessen was one of his students there.

 He was a visiting professor at Stanford University during the academic year 1930–1931.
 He was a visiting scholar at the Institute for Advanced Study in the summer of 1948.

+Bohr was elected to the American Philosophical Society in 1945.

 In the 1930s Bohr was a leading critic of the anti-Semitic policies taking root in the German mathematical establishment, publishing an article criticising Ludwig Bieberbach's ideas in Berlingske Aften in 1934.